|Study Period:||2016 - 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The COVID-19 outbreak has been negatively affecting the economy of India.
-The pandemic has negatively affected the operations of several end-user industries of the market studied and thereby has reduced the outflow of industrial wastewater.
-The COVID-19 pandemic has resulted in a huge drop in oil demand.
+The pandemic negatively affected the operations of several end-user industries of the market studied, which reduced the outflow of industrial wastewater.
+The COVID-19 pandemic resulted in a huge drop in oil demand.
 The drop in demand resulted in the futures market for oil turning negative.
-This has resulted in decreased investments and a major scaling back in the drilling activities.
-As a result, the demand for water treatment technologies in the industry has declined.
-In the food and beverage industry, labor shortage and the shutdown of plants have reduced the food production levels in 2020.
-The food and beverages industry accounts for ~3% of India’s GDP and is the single largest employer in the country, with more than 7.3 million workforces.
-Food items other than staple food and ready-to-eat food have witnessed a significant decline owing to the decreased food consumption in restaurants, hotels, etc. These trends have negatively impacted the growth of the food industry.
+This resulted in the decreased investments and a major scaling back in the drilling activities.
+As a result, the demand for water treatment technologies in the industry declined.
+In the food and beverage industry, labor shortage and the shutdown of plants reduced the food production levels in 2020.
+The food and beverages industry accounts for ~3% of India’s GDP, and it is the single largest employer in the country, with more than 7.3 million workforces.
+Food items other than staple food and ready-to-eat food witnessed a significant decline, owing to the decreased food consumption in restaurants and hotels.
+These trends negatively impacted the growth of the food industry.
 Furthermore, in the pulp and paper industry, reduced imports of packaging material by major consumers resulted in a domestic oversupply of pulp and paper products in the manufacturing countries.
 This oversupply issue is negatively affecting the growth of the industry.

 - In the medium term, the rapidly diminishing freshwater resources and growing wastewater complexities are likely to drive the demand for water and wastewater treatment technologies in India.

-- On the flip side, the high cost of water treatment plants and the impact of the COVID-19 pandemic are expected to hinder the growth of the market studied.
+- The high cost of water treatment plants and the impact of the COVID-19 pandemic are expected to hinder the growth of the market studied.

-- Innovations in the water treatment technologies is anticipated to act as an opportunity for the market studied.
+- Innovations in water treatment technologies are anticipated to act as an opportunity for the market studied.

 Scope of the Report

-The India water and wastewater treatment (WWT) technology market is segmented by equipment type, and end-user industry.
+The Indian water and wastewater treatment (WWT) technology market is segmented by equipment type and end-user industry.
 By equipment type, the market is segmented into treatment equipment and process control equipment and pumps.
 The treatment equipment has been further segmented into oil/water separation, suspended solids removal, dissolved solids removal, biological treatment/nutrient and metals recovery, disinfection/oxidation, and other treatment equipment.
 By end-user industry, the market is segmented into municipal, food and beverage, pulp and paper, oil and gas, healthcare, poultry and agriculture, chemical, and other end-user industries.
-For each segment, the market sizing and forecasts have been done on the basis of revenue (USD Million).
+For each segment, the market sizing and forecasts have been done on the basis of revenue (in USD million).